Trojan:Win32/Bearfoos.B!ml: False Positive or Malware?

 What should you do with Bearfoos.B!ml?

-• If the file ran, scan fully and check startup entries, scheduled tasks, and recently changed files.
+• If the file ran, scan for persistence.
+Check startup apps, Task Scheduler, Services, browser extensions, Defender exclusions, and recently changed files.

 Defender detection context: This guide belongs to our Microsoft Defender detection reference.
-With ML detections, the source and behavior of the file matter as much as the family name.
+With ML detections, the affected file path and source matter as much as the family name.

 Detected by Microsoft Defender Antivirus